premlalwani09/audiobook/README.md

 - **PDF to Audiobook Conversion:** Convert PDF files into audio format for easy listening.
 - **User-Friendly GUI:** The Tkinter-based graphical interface ensures ease of use and navigation.
-- **Customization Options:** Users can select various settings such as voice type, speed, and output format.
 - **Accessibility Enhancement:** Provides an alternative way of consuming textual content for users with visual impairments or those who prefer audio formats.
 - **Multi-platform Support:** Compatible with Windows, macOS, and Linux operating systems.